lizandrof273/calhacks-encourager/README.md

 The following are future features:

-- [] shake phone for encourage qoute
+- [] shake phone for encouraging quote
 - [] different categories for the user to select from
-- [] User can submit their own qoutes
+- [] User can submit their own quotes

 ## Video Walkthrough